cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 If the input datacards had just one bin each, the output channels will be called `Name1`, `Name2`, and so on.
 Otherwise, a prefix `Name1_` ... `Name2_` will be added to the bin labels in each datacard.
 The supplied bin names `Name1`, `Name2`, etc. must themselves conform to valid C++/python identifier syntax.

 !!! warning
     When combining datacards, you should keep in mind that systematic uncertainties that have different names will be assumed to be uncorrelated, and those with the same name will be assumed 100% correlated.
 An uncertainty correlated across channels must have the same PDF. in all cards (i.e. always **`lnN`**, or all **`gmN`** with same `N`.
 Note that `shape` and `lnN` can be interchanged via the `shape?` directive).
 Furthermore, when using *parametric models*, "parameter" objects such as `RooRealVar`, `RooAbsReal`, and `RooAbsCategory` (parameters, PDF indices etc) with the same name will be assumed to be the same object.
 If this is not intended, you may encounter unexpected behaviour, such as the order of combining cards having an impact on the results.
 Make sure that such objects are named differently in your inputs if they represent different things!
-Instead, Combine will try to rename other "shape" objects (such as PDFs) automatically.
+Instead, <sub><sup>COMBINE</sup></sub> will try to rename other "shape" objects (such as PDFs) automatically.

 The `combineCards.py` script will fail if you are trying to combine a *shape* datacard with a *counting* datacard.
 You can however convert a *counting* datacard into an equivalent shape-based one by adding a line `shapes * * FAKE` in the datacard after the `imax`, `jmax`, and `kmax` section.
 Alternatively, you can add the option `-S` to `combineCards.py`, which will do this for you while creating the combined datacard.